swiss-transplant-cohort-study/3LC-user-manual/docs/source/metadata.rst

 .. image:: ecodebook3.png

-For example we are interested in seeying which values are collected for Kidney rejection, therefore we click on the variable Label.
+For example we are interested in seeing which values are collected for Kidney rejection, therefore we click on the variable Label.

 .. image:: ecodebook4.png